Natalie Butler’s Long Journey to Professional Basketball

 Butler’s waiver was approved and when asked what she wanted to get out of a fourth year of basketball Butler responded, “Just to prove to myself that I could play, as crazy as that sounds.”
 After facing a lot of adversity throughout her college career, she had let doubt creep in and had begun to wonder if she could still play at this level.

-Just wanting to prove to herself that she could play Butler came into this season without any expectations.
-Unsure of how the season was going to go she did not spend much time dwelling on being was named to the All-Conference Preseason Third Team.
+Butler came into this season without any expectations.
+Unsure of how the season was going to go she did not spend much time dwelling on being named to the All-Conference Preseason Third Team.

-Coach Milleson discussed Butler’s growth this season, and one place that she saw her grow this season was her confidence.
-She said, “I think a lot of that was me as the head coach believing in her, the multiple, multiple workouts that her and [Assistant Coach Tajama Abraham Ngongba] did one on one.”
+Coach Milleson discussed Butler’s growth this season, and one of the things she saw grow this season was her confidence.
+She said, “I think a lot of that was me as the head coach believing in her, the multiple, multiple workouts that her and Coach T [Assistant Coach Tajama Abraham Ngongba] did one on one.”

 Butler started off this season with 13 points and nine rebounds against Michigan in the opening round of the Preseason WNIT, the only time this season that she grabbed less than ten rebounds.
-She would finish the season with 33 consecutive double-doubles, tying Courtney Paris for the NCAA record.
+She would finish the season with 33 consecutive double-doubles, tying current Seattle Storm center Courtney Paris for the NCAA record.

 Prior to the start of this season she looked at the A-10 rebounding record as a figure she’d never reach, but she did on Feb.
 21 against Dayton.
 Butler would go on to break the NCAA single-season rebounding record on March 16 against Stephen F. Austin.
 Her father reflected upon her accomplishment saying, “I just thought it was not humanly possible for her from where she was at, to break the NCAA record.”